 Waste bags: Make sure you carry these everywhere you go.
 As a dog parent, you may be used to having your dog poop in your backyard.
 But remember that it’s basic etiquette to pick up after your dog everywhere you go.
 Plus, there’s nothing more embarrassing than having your dog poop in the middle of the crowd and not having waste bags to pick up.
 Try our compostable and biodegradable bags!

 Cleansing wipes: They are one of the best pet grooming supplies.
-They are useful if you need to clean your dog up, if he throws up, if his paws are covered in mud.
-Cleansing wipes will be a life-saver if you are traveling with a dog, and especially during your vacation time.
+They are useful if you need to clean your dog up, if he throws up, or if his paws are covered in mud.
+Cleansing wipes will be a life-saver if you are traveling with a dog, especially during your vacation time.

-First-aid kit: Based on your dog’s needs and health, it’s important to take with you a first-aid kit in case something comes up.
+First-aid kit: Based on your dog’s needs and health, it's important to take with you a first-aid kit in case something comes up.
 It doesn’t have to be very serious: small incidents can happen all the time.
 Particularly when you change your dog’s daily scenario.
-So, just like you carry band aids and headache pills with you, you need to prepare a kit for your pet, or at the very least know where the closest vet is.
+So, just like you carry band-aids and headache pills with you, you need to prepare a kit for your pet, or at the very least know where the closest vet is.

 Food: This may be obvious or even redundant, but it’s important to take enough food for your dog.
 Why is that?
-Because depending if you are traveling abroad or not, the dog food available can be very different.
+Because depending on whether you are traveling abroad or not, the dog food available can be very different.
 As a consequence, your dog’s stomach can get upset.
 And trust me, that is the last thing you need when you are on vacation.
 Besides, the stress of traveling can make your dog feel sick already.
 So, if possible, always take enough food to make sure your dog will be fine.